-This is a medical test where a patient sleeps in a lab while wearing numerous monitoring devices that observe their blood/oxygen saturation, brain waves, breathing pattern, and so on.
+This is a medical test where a patient sleeps in a lab or in their own bed with a takehome test.
 It creates a readout that a sleep doctor can use to determine whether or not a patient has sleep apnea.

-For a patient who believes that they might have sleep apnea, Dr. Conditt can perform an initial exam at an appointment, and if he believes it’s necessary, he will refer a patient to one of his partner sleep labs.
+For a patient who believes that they might have sleep apnea, Dr. Conditt can perform an initial exam at an appointment, and if he believes it’s necessary, he may get a patient tested with a home sleep test or in a sleep lab.

 How Can Sleep Apnea Be Treated?

 The most popular form of sleep apnea treatment is called CPAP therapy, in which a patient wears a facial mask to bed that is connected to an air pump.
 The machine keeps the airway open throughout the night by providing a steady flow of oxygen into the mouth and throat.

 A more conservative method that patients tend to find more comfortable is called oral appliance therapy, in which a patient wears a specially-made mouthguard to bed that slightly repositions the jaw to keep the airway unobstructed.